ADEDAY/alx-low_level_programming/0x0E-structures_typedef/README.md

 owner, type = char *

-A dog is the only thing on earth that loves you more than you love yourself Write a function that initialize a variable of type struct dog
+A dog is the only thing on earth that loves you more than you love yourself

-Prototype: void init_dog(struct dog *d, char *name, float age, char *owner);

 A dog will teach you unconditional love.
 If you can have that in your life, things won't be too bad Write a function that prints a struct dog